GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > **Configure the dataset characteristics:**
 >
 > - Schema grouping: Single dataset for all schemas
-> - Dataset: Create one with the name `disney` in the `europe-west1` region
+> - Dataset: Use the existing dataset `disney` as the destination dataset
 > - Stream write mode: Merge
 > - Staleness limit: 0 seconds

 ### Success Criteria

-- Verify that `disneyland_reviews` has 20,000 rows and `disneyland_attractions` has 73 rows in AlloyDB.
+- Verify that `disneyland_reviews` has 42,656 rows and `disneyland_attractions` has 73 rows in AlloyDB.
-- Demonstrate a similarity search on attraction descriptions to identify the top 5 attractions similar to ‘Dark ride in space'.
+- Demonstrate a similarity search on attraction descriptions to identify the top 5 attractions similar to `Dark ride in space`.
 - Show a BigQuery Table called `disneyland_reviews` with 42,656 rows (after sync and potential historical data merge).
 - Show a BigQuery Table called `disneyland_attractions` with 73 rows.